lawnjunk/taskomatic-api/README.md

 * `timestamp`

 ## API Interface
-The Taskomatic API implaments a REST interface.
+The Taskomatic API implements a REST interface.
 Each endpoint allows an http-client to create, read, update, and delete (CRUD) a model using HTTP the appropiate HTTP methods.

 ## AUTH
-The `/auth` endpoint is used to manage the CRUD opperations of user model, as well as generate authentiation tokens.
+The `/auth` endpoint is used to manage the CRUD operations of User-Model, as well as generate authentication tokens.

 ### POST /auth
 Create a user and recieve an authentication token.